Chen-Hao Chao

 Ph.D. in CS @ University of Toronto

 Hello, I’m a Computer Science Ph.D. student at the University of Toronto (UofT), advised by Prof. Rahul G. Krishnan.
 Prior to this, I completed my master’s and bachelor’s degrees in Computer Science at National Tsing Hua University (NTHU).
-During the time at NTHU, I collaborated on five amazing research projects with Prof. Chun-Yi Lee, visited Prof. Zsolt Kira’s lab at Georgia Tech, and interned at NVIDIA and MediaTek.
+During the time at NTHU, I collaborated on several amazing research projects with Prof. Chun-Yi Lee, visited Prof. Zsolt Kira’s lab at Georgia Tech, and interned at NVIDIA and MediaTek.

 latest posts [full list]